 Flat track racing is one of Sam’s passions: He helped to set up the Fooligan Derby in Saint-Marcel-de-Richelieu, and headed south across the border for Portland’s Super Hooligan class and the Flat Out Friday in Milwaukee.

-Mathias Marine Sports liked the idea, so Sam started by cutting the rear section of the frame and fabricating a new tail unit out of steel, designed to match the lines of the tank.
+Mathias Marine Sports liked the idea of a tracker, so Sam started by cutting the rear section of the frame and fabricating a new tail unit out of steel, designed to match the lines of the tank.

 “I was happy with the final shape, but since it’s a race bike, it was too heavy.”
 So painter Jean-Philippe Huet made a cast of the tail section and reproduced it in fiberglass.